 Effective September 1st 2005, Ventrac warranty on power units & attachments (excluding the HG100/HG150 generator) for residential use only is limited to three (3) years from original purchase date.
 Ventrac power units & attachments used commercially or for any income-producing purpose is limited to two (2) years from original purchase date.
+Ventrac ET200 turbine blower (turbine only) is limited to two (2) years from original purchase date.
 Ventrac HG100/HG150 generator is limited to one (1) year from original purchase date.
-Ventrac power units & attachments used for rental is limited to 180 days from original purchase date.
+Ventrac HG100/HG150 generator is limited to one (1) year from original purchase date.
+Ventrac Billinited to 180 days from original purchase date.
 (NOTE: All accessories such as: 3-point hitch, foot pedal, dual wheel kit, etc. will be covered under the above warranty periods as they would apply provided they are installed by an authorized Ventrac dealer.)
 This warranty may be transferred and will carry the remainder of the warranty starting from the original purchase/registration date with the dealership and/or V.P.I.
 In the event that product/s originally registered as (3) year residential use are to be transferred to a commercial user, the warranty would change to the remainder of (2) year commercial use starting from the original purchase/registration date with the dealership and/or V.P.I.